-The Mobile Arts Platform (MAP) is comprised of two large-scale, interactive sculptures that are activated by a mobile exhibitions program.
-MAP brings together Peter Foucault’s Fal-Core Van – a retrofitted 1963 Ford Falcon – and Chris Treggiari’s Mobile Art Trailer in locations throughout the Bay Area.
+The Mobile Arts Platform (MAP) is a Bay Area artmaking and curatorial team founded in 2009 by Peter Foucualt and Chris Treggiari with the goal of creating mobile exhibition structures that engage the public.
 MAP creates an autonomous exhibition space, an artistic research lab where a cross pollination of mediums and genres can occur, be accessible to the public, and create strong bonds with partner communities.
-MAP events include video screenings, visual art, performance art, live music, interactive artworks, and culinary art.
+MAP events include video screenings, visual art installations, performance art, live music, interactive artworks, and culinary art.
 In essence, we build a temporary, creative microcosm where community and creativity can intersect and flourish.
 In a world where we are becoming more insular with advanced technologies our events hope to bring residents together through positive interactions with neighbors and their neighborhood.

 In 2010-11, MAP partnered with SOMArts Cultural Center in San Francisco to present a series of large-scale interactive exhibitions at San Francisco street festivals with programming specifically designed for each festival’s theme and targeted to each festival’s audience.
 The resulting three successful installations were praised by local media for creating accessible projects that invigorated each community by providing both intimate and universal experiences with art.
 This partnership, supported by a grant from the Creative Work Fund, included the following activities: